jsreport/docs/docs/live-reports.md

 This example shows how to create a self contained, excel and pdf exportable and user interactive report using jsreport together with [pivottable](https://github.com/nicolaskruchten/pivottable) javascript component.

 ###Sample data
 As in the first example, we need to prepare some sample data for this report before we start designing report template.
 The sample data we use this time are stored [here](http://nicolas.kruchten.com/pivottable/examples/mps.json).
-Just take the json from there and put it into new sample data inside jsreport studio.
-Make just a tiny modification and wrap the array from the source into an object with property  Just wrapped the collection into .
+Just take the json from there and put it into a new sample data inside jsreport studio.
+Make just a tiny modification and wrap the array from the json into an object with property carrying the array.

 ### Define a template
 The live reports are designed to run inside browser so you should choose from the recipes producing html.
-This example use [wrapped-html](/learn/wrapped-html) which produces html with prepacked jsreport libraries that helps with exporting, editing or refreshing template.
-Lets create a template with this recipe for the start.
+This example use [wrapped-html](/learn/wrapped-html) which produces html with prepacked jsreport libraries that helps with exporting, editing or refreshing templates.
+Lets create a template with this recipe for now.

 The template needs to link the pivot table library.
 This includes custom css, pivot table script, jquery and jquery ui.